xuewenfei/modular_rails/wiki/book.md

 //= require jquery
 //= require jquery_ujs
 //= require bootstrap-sprockets
-Time  for some  HTML!Step 5:  Update  the layout  file Because we  changed a bit the assets  folders,  we  need  to  update  the layout  file  by  changing the stylesheet  and javascript  link  locations.
+Time  for some  HTML!

+Step 5:  Update  the layout  file
+Because we  changed a bit the assets  folders,  we  need  to  update  the layout  file  by  changing the stylesheet  and javascript  link  locations.
 <!--  SamuraiCRM/engines/core/app/views/layouts/samurai/application.html.erb  -->